How to Set Up a Corporate Makerspace

 Digital Presence for Hybrid Teams

-A dedicated section in the Innovation Portal enables remote teams to follow developments, browse the technology inventory, access educational materials, and discover innovation success stories.
-Users explore key people from the makerspace community, find quick-start guides, and access support resources — all without being physically present.
+As described in Innovation Mode 2.0, a dedicated section in the Innovation Portal enables remote teams to follow developments, browse the technology inventory, access educational materials, and discover innovation success stories — all without being physically present.

 Knowledge-Sharing Platform

-As teams experiment, they share achievements and interesting failures — prototypes, demos, and outcomes from experiments — discoverable through the Innovation Portal.
+As teams experiment, they share achievements and interesting failures — prototypes, demos, and outcomes from experiments.
 The makerspace extends into a hands-on educational platform, hosting technology deep dives and prototyping workshops that promote experimentation as a means of learning.

 Smart Packaging Sensor — Consumer Goods